-The District's non-discrimination policy (Policy AC) can be found on its website: https://go.boarddocs.com/ks/smsd/Board.nsf/goto?open&id=BSLNWQ61DC68
+The District's non-discrimination policy (Policy AC) can be found here.

 The following people are designated to jointly serve as the District's Compliance Coordinator.
 Questions about filing a complaint or the grievance process, and reports or questions about discrimination, harassment, or relation, may be directed to the Compliance Coordinator.